 The Green Mountain National Forest has limitations on the size of the tree you can cut.
 See below to help you measure and choose a tree that meets your permit's guidelines.

-Only 1 permit issued per household per year.
+2 permits allowed per household per year.

 Tree height: 20 feet maximum